Cardypro/StructureAnalyzer/README.md

 # StructureAnalyzer (WIP - not to be published yet)
-a program analyzing 3D protein structures from PDB to generate 2D binding motives.
+A program analyzing 3D protein structures from PDB to generate 2D binding motives.
 The current version (24th March 2020) does only create .tex-files for some given ligands and amino acids.
 It also generates the SMILES (if you don't know what SMILES are read [here](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system)) for the selected ligand.
 Future versions will generate a XML file or a picture file representing the ligand - protein interactions.

 ## Requirements